 The Sling AirTV is one such box.
 It allows you to coordinate your OTA channels and the streaming cable channels you get through the app-based TV service Sling.
 It also provides a single TV guide to cover all this content.
 You can get one of these for about $90.

 Another set-top box you can use with this capability is the Amazon Fire TV Recast, a device that lets you connect to an HD antenna and watch and record OTA TV.
 It’s also compatible with Amazon’s Alexa.
-This unit is a bit pricier than the AirTV at about $230, but remember how much you’re saving by switching to OTA.
+This unit is a bit pricier than the AirTV at about $230.
 The channel guide will show you your OTA channels, along with some of the streaming apps you use in Amazon Prime Video Channels.

 TiVo, the company that originally revolutionized digital recording, offers a channel guide with all newer units, including the TiVo Edge for OTA TV.
 There’s a dedicated button on the remote control that will get you there, so using this is easy and convenient.